systechafrica/systechafrica.github.io/administration/userManagement.md

 **Action**

--	Click button **labelled 1** to open a dialog box listing all available schemes from which new schemes can be selected and added to a user’s account as will be shown in the following screenshot.
+-	Click the button **labelled 1** to open a dialog box listing all available schemes from which new schemes can be selected and added to a user’s account as will be shown in the following screenshot.

--	Click button **labelled 2** to open a dialog box listing all available schemes from which new schemes can be selected and added to the profile category of the user.
+-	Click the button **labelled 2** to open a dialog box listing all available schemes from which new schemes can be selected and added to the profile category of the user.

--	Click button **labelled 3** to remove select schemes from a user’s assigned schemes.
+-	Click the button **labelled 3** to remove select schemes from a user’s assigned schemes.